Rosh-Made/rosh-made/blog/birthday-getaway.md

 ~ Another hightlight of our stay was watching the sunset which was absolutely breathtaking and completely relaxing, we pulled out the beanbags and watched the sunset.
 Later the night we had the opportunity for a stargazing, to top it off, they complimented us with a s'mores kit.
 We lit the firepit and enjoyed the cozy nightout, talk about a greater combo, it was just too perfect.

 ~ Tips: Once you're up there you are completely solo - only sola power and lantern lights, make sure you charge your devices.

-~ While we were in Waikato, we went to see Marokopa Falls, it was a lovely stop on our drive around the area, A beautiful waterfall just a 10- minute walk off the road.
+~ While we were in Waitomo, we went to see [Marokopa Falls](https://www.waikatonz.com/experiences/walking-hiking-trails/marokopa-falls-waitomo/), it was a lovely stop on our drive around the area, one of the beautiful waterfalls I've seen in NZ, just a 10-minute walk off the road.
+[Mangapohue Natural Bridge](https://www.waikatonz.com/experiences/walking-hiking-trails/mangapohue-natural-bridge-waitomo/) is another easy walk we did, to an ancient cave system, a must see as well.

+\
 [Waitomo glowworm caves](https://www.waitomo.com/glowworms-and-caves/waitomo-glowworm-caves), [The Lost World](https://www.waitomo.co.nz/adventure/lost-world-epic-all-day-adventure) are some great things to do around the area, though we didn't had time to do.
 Hopfully next time. :)

 Enjoy this small clip of our stay :)